MikroElektronika/mikrosdk_click_v2/clicks/magneticrotary4/details.md

 ## Example Description

-> This example demonstrates the use of Magnetic Rotary 4 click board by reading and displaying the magnet (potentiometer) angular position in degrees.
+> This example demonstrates the use of Magnetic Rotary 4 Click board by reading and displaying the magnet (potentiometer) angular position in degrees.

 **The demo application is composed of two sections :**